Clayton (DE) Fire Company Honored with National Safety Award - Fire Engineering

 “When I heard about the innovations the Clayton Fire Company did, it was easy to see their efforts needed to be recognized,” Siarnicki said.
 “As a member of a smaller fire company myself, I know what it’s like to be in a volunteer organization but still having to keep up with the latest training and technology.”

-Wilson and Carrow credited Past Chief Rodney Whalen with keeping the members focused on safety.
+Wilson and Carrow credited Past Chief Rodney Whalen for his persistence in keeping the members focused on safety.

 “I was our original safety officer,” said Whalen.
 “A lot of times when you try to improve safety, people give you a hard time, but you’re doing it for them.”